ScilifelabDataCentre/OrderPortal/README.md

 considered, but has not been designed or implemented yet.

 We are striving to keep the design as flexible and general as possible.
-The base template and CSS are to some extend editable, allowing the appearance of the OrderPortal to be customised.
+The base template and CSS are to some extend modifiable (via command line operations), allowing the appearance of the OrderPortal to be customised.

 The OrderPortal system was originally created to satisfy the needs of a lab facility which produces sequence data from DNA and RNA samples